Avdhesh790055/CRUD-operation/README.md

-Microsoft SQL server management Studio is  the editor for my database MSSQL  is the database, where the user data gets stored we can insert data as per user we can update data using Employee ID. also  we  can delete data  using Employee ID.
+Microsoft SQL server management Studio is  the editor for my database MSSQL  is the database, where the user data gets stored we can insert data as per user we can update data using Employee ID, also  we  can delete data  using Employee ID.